BCBSAZ Health Choice wants you and your family to live a healthy life by making smart, healthy choices.

-Eating right, exercise, getting shots for your children and following your doctor’s advice are part of living a healthy life.
+Eating right, exercising, getting shots for your children and following your doctor’s advice are part of living a healthy life.
 When you adopt a healthy lifestyle, you become a more positive role model for other people in your community and in your family, particularly children.
 As a parent, your healthy choices will teach your children to make healthy choices starting at a young age.

 Care Management and Disease Management

-Health Choice Arizona has a staff of nurses and health care professionals who may be assigned to help you and/or or a family member get the health care you need.
+BCBSAZ Health Choice has a staff of nurses and health care professionals who may be assigned to help you and/or or a family member get the health care you need.
 Our staff works closely with you and your health care team.
 This can include your primary care provider, specialist, and, behavioral health team.
 This is a service that we offer to help you better understand your health condition, medication, or any other services you may need to promote healthy living.